BoyackJ/websitetest/index.md

 (07/27/2019) I attended 4-days intense training workshop (July 23-26, 2019) at NHERI RAPID Experimental Facility, University of Washington, Seattle, WC. [**[image]**](https://bradjchoi.github.io/news_NHERI.jpg)

-(04/23/2019) I received travel award $1,500 and workshop invitation from NHERI RAPID Experimental Facility, University of Washington, Seattle, WC.
-This invitation was for 30 selective researchers who are evaluated as tentative proposal PIs in conjunction with their equipment.
+(04/23/2019) I received travel award ($1,500) and workshop invitation from NHERI RAPID Experimental Facility, University of Washington, Seattle, WC.
+This invitation was for 30 selective researchers who were evaluated as tentative proposal PIs in conjunction with their equipment.

 (04/15/2019) I was a workshop director for 4th Midwest Smart Structure Colloquium (4MSSC) held in Purdue University (Apr 12-14, 2019), West Lafayette, IN. [**[image]**](https://bradjchoi.github.io/news_4MSSC.jpg)